Thing (comics): The Thing

 Some years later, Reed Richards, now a successful scientist, once again makes contact with Grimm.
 Richards has built his spaceship, and reminds Grimm of his promise to fly it.
 After the government denies him permission to fly the spaceship himself, Richards plots a clandestine flight piloted by Grimm and accompanied by his future wife Susan Storm, who had helped provide funding for the rocket, and her younger brother Johnny Storm, who helped the group gain access to the launch system.
 Although reluctant to fly the rocket, Ben is persuaded to do so by Sue, for whom he has a soft spot.
-During this unauthorized ride into the upper atmosphere of Earth and the Van Allen Belts, they are pelted by a cosmic ray storm and exposed to radiation against which the ship's shields are no protection.
+During this unauthorized ride into the upper atmosphere of Earth and the Van Allen Belts, they are pelted by a cosmic ray storm and exposed to radiation against which the ship's shields offer no protection.
 Upon crashing down to Earth, each of the four learn that they have developed fantastic superhuman abilities.
 Grimm's skin is transformed into a thick, lumpy orange hide, which gradually evolves into his now-familiar craggy covering of large rocky plates.
 Richards proposes the quartet band together to use their new abilities for the betterment of humanity, and Grimm, in a moment of self-pity, adopts the super-heroic sobriquet, the Thing.
 The team clashes with the Mole Man in their first appearance.

 Trapped in his monstrous form, Grimm is an unhappy yet reliable member of the team.
 He trusts in his friend Reed Richards to one day develop a cure for his condition.
-However, when he encounters blind sculptress Alicia Masters, Grimm develops an unconscious resistance to being transformed back to his human form.
+However, when he encounters blind sculptor Alicia Masters, Grimm develops an unconscious resistance to being transformed back to his human form.
 Subconsciously fearing that Masters prefers him to remain in the monstrous form of the Thing, Grimm's body rejects various attempts by Richards to restore his human form, lest he lose Masters' love.
 Grimm has remained a stalwart member of the Fantastic Four for years.
 The Thing first fought the Hulk early in his career, with many such further clashes over the years.
 Not long after that, he is first reverted to his human form, but is then restored to his Thing form to battle Doctor Doom.